 In St Catherine's quarter, under the shadow of St Catherine's Bell Tower, is the local farmers' organic market on Wednesday mornings.
 Here you'll regularly find an abundance of locally harvested watercress (to see how it's grown, see my post from Veules-les-Roses, including a recipe for French watercress soup.)

-The main market is on Saturday mornings, with fruits and vegetables, other Normandy local specialities such as Cider, Calvados and cheeses (such as Pont l’Evèque, just down the road), plus plenty of fish and seafood.
-Head to Place Arthur Boudin for the flower market and for clothes, accessories and souvenirs, you’ll find them at the Cours des Fossés et Rue de la Ville.
+The main market is on Saturday mornings, with fruits and vegetables, other Normandy local specialities such as Cidre, Calvados from famous Normandy apples, cheeses (such as Pont l'Evèque, nearby), plus plenty of fish and seafood.
+Head to Place Arthur Boudin for the flower market and for clothes, accessories and souvenirs, you'll find them at the Cours des Fossés et Rue de la Ville.

 For more, see the Mairie/Tourist Office's information on Market Days in Honfleur.